Introduction

 But this is where everything breaks down for her.
 Her edge doesn’t fit into simple if/then rules.
 It involves contextual judgment, things like reading the character of the volume, assessing if the momentum is “the right kind,” and filtering trades based on the market regime.
 The very sophistication that makes her strategy work is exactly what makes it impossible to automate with the tools available today.

 That’s her problem.
-And she represents something bigger: the estimated 5–10% of retail traders who have developed a genuine edge but are locked out of systematic trading because they either oversimplify their strategy or have to learn to code.
+And she represents something bigger: the estimated 5-10% of retail traders who have developed a genuine edge but are locked out of systematic trading.
+They aren’t locked out because they lack skill, but because the path to validation and automation requires them to either oversimplify their strategy until it stops working, or spend the next year learning to code.

 Identifying the Roadblocks from Concept to Completion